smart-data-models/dataModel.VerifiableCredentials/LegalEntity/doc/spec_DE.md

       description: Contains information about the credential schema (template) on which the Verifiable Authorisation is based
       properties:
         id:
-          description: Property.
-References the credential schema (template) stored on the (relevant) Trusted Schemas Registry (TSR) on which the Verifiable Authorisation is based
+          description: References the credential schema (template) stored on the (relevant) Trusted Schemas Registry (TSR) on which the Verifiable Authorisation is based
           format: uri
           type: string
+          x-ngsi:
+            type: Property
         type:
-          description: Property.
-Defines credential schema type
+          description: Defines credential schema type
           enum:
             - FullJsonSchemaValidator2021
           type: string
+          x-ngsi:
+            type: Property
       required:
         - id
         - type